Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

 (enum)

 enum v4l2_mpeg_video_hevc_size_of_length_field -
-    Indicates the size of length field.
+    Indicates the woke size of length field.
     This is valid when encoding WITHOUT_STARTCODE_ENABLE is enabled.

 .. raw:: latex